noru/noru.github.io.old/_posts/2014-07-13-About-COMMIT-WORK-and-Everything-That-Entails.md

 ---
 After went through some documents, I found that the `COMMIT WORK` statement is a part of SAP LUW, it closes the current SAP LUW and opens a new one.

-Here comes the first reason we shall not use this statement:
+Here comes the first reason why we shall not use this statement:

 ### - REASON 1:  In SAP system, database commits and rollbacks can be triggered implicitly.
 ---